HOME MyTRB CONTACT US DIRECTORY E-NEWSLETTER FOLLOW US RSS

 NCHRP Project 20-24(89) is intended to provide compelling research results to support effective decision making and inform public policy.
 The research is being undertaken to present—in ways that are both readily understandable to a broad audience and defensible within the professional community—the role and value of transportation to the U.S. economy, by developing case studies of transportation’s part in representative industries or economic sectors.
 These studies will rely on available data and accepted analysis methods to produce meaningful information and present that information in ways that will resonate with stakeholders in the nation’s transportation system.

-• NCHRP 20-89B Role and Value of Transportation for U.S. Industries and Sectors (Project B): $250,000, Joe Crossett (ICF and High Street Consulting): A web site with infographics and 4 videos (3 to 4 minutes each) were developed, addressing agriculture, e-retail, workforce mobility, and energy delivery.
-These contractor documents will be useful for introducing the topics to general audiences and as models for agencies considering production of similar information specific to their own state or region.
-The full web site may be viewed by clicking here.
+• NCHRP 20-24(89)B Role and Value of Transportation for U.S. Industries and Sectors (Project B): $250,000, Joe Crossett (ICF and High Street Consulting): A web site with infographics and 4 videos (3 to 4 minutes each) were developed, addressing agriculture, e-retail, workforce mobility, and energy delivery.
+The full website may be viewed by clicking here.
 The individual videos are also available through a playlist on YouTube, click here for the playlist; individual URLs and embed code can be obtained by clicking on the videos in that playlist.

 To create a link to this page, use this URL: http://apps.trb.org/cmsfeed/TRBNetProjectDisplay.asp?ProjectID=3608